Are you feeling the call to become a small business owner and are considering investing in a laundromat business?

 - Hire a sharp estate agent

 - Consult with multiple lenders

 - Look into REITs

 1. Start with a financial assessment

 Starting a laundromat is a lot more complicated than buying a basic rental property.
 There is a lot more risk and many other factors that determine profitability.

 Before moving forward, you first have to assess whether you’re in the right spot to start your own business.
-Ensure your debt is at a minimum and that you have a healthy amount of cash saved up to use as a down payment and make upgrades.
+Ensure your debt is at a minimum and that you have a healthy amount of cash saved up for a down payment and to make upgrades.

 If you don’t have the money to cover yourself during a downturn or to pay for essential repairs, you probably aren’t in the best position to start a new business.